 Simply put; as an energetic state, yin is feminine.
 It’s stability, passivity, downward moving and cold.
 Yang on the other hand is masculine, dynamic, upward moving and hot.
 The moon is considered yin, and the sun, yang.
 Yin is water, yang is fire.

 A balance of these aspects can be found in the natural world, as well as our inner psyches.
 This beautiful duality creates the Whole, and when you pay attention, you’ll start noticing it everywhere!

 Within the body the pliable muscles and blood are considered yang, while the comparatively stiff connective tissues are yin.
 This means that in yoga, more passive asanas (postures) are yin, while the dynamic asanas that generate heat are considered yang.

-Many yin yoga asanas are similar to those within Hatha yoga, however they’re named differently, as they’re performed with significantly less muscular exertion (often with props).
+Many yin yoga asanas are similar to those within Hatha yoga, however they’re named differently, due to their being performed with significantly less muscular exertion (and often with props).

 What are the Benefits?

 Yin yoga differs significantly from a Vinyasa yoga practice, making it the perfect complement.
 By having a Yin and Yang practice, you can cultivate a balance within your energy systems, a positive shift that you’ll feel on both physical and mental levels.